varigence/docs/bimlflex/metadata-editors/bimlflex-tour.md

 ---
 uid: bimlflex-tour
 title: BimlFlex Tour
+summary: Documentation describing the UI elements, navigation, and interaction within the BimlFlex application
 ---

 # BimlFlex Tour

 The following sections describe the UI elements that make up an Entity Editor and how the features provide navigation and interaction.